Hiking the Length of Madeira: Route and Logisitics

 I walked the route from Porto Moniz in the west to Machico in the east.
 I’d consider walking in the other direction for the sole reason of the tunnels on PR17 which have a very narrow path following the levada - more on those in a moment - where it’s difficult to pass anyone coming in the opposite direction.
 Most people walk these tunnels in the east to west direction so if you are walking west to east like I did I’d recommend walking this section very early or late to avoid day hikers.

 Madeira is just 22km across at it’s widest point and 57km long.
 It’s a small island, yet rises to over 1800m in height.
 This results in some spectacular scenery and steep mountain sides.
-The ridge walks are dramatic and paths have ladders and steps steps on some sections.
-The other sort of path this route follows is the levadas, which are leets which follow the contours of the mountains moving water around the island.
+The ridge walks are dramatic and sections of paths have ladders and steep steps on some sections.
+The other sort of path this route follows is the levadas, which are leets that follow the contours of the mountains moving water around the island.
 As such they are often on the mountain slopes in the cool of the subtropical forest.
-The maintained levadas I followed had paths next to the leets but sometimes these leets go through tunnels for hundreds of meters.
+The maintained levadas I followed had paths next to the leets and sometimes these leets go through tunnels for hundreds of meters.
 A head torch is definitely required.
 Because of the levadas and airy ridges this route is not recommended for people who have a fear of heights or claustrophobia.

 The route was 93km long and had 8980m of ascent.
 I completed it in 3 1/2 days but 4 or 5 days would be more leisurely.